 How much does business insurance cost for a real estate agency?

-For a small agency with 3-5 salespeople, a comprehensive package including PI, public liability, cyber liability, and statutory liability typically costs $3,000 - $8,000 per year.
-Larger agencies with higher transaction volumes and more salespeople may pay $8,000 - $20,000+ per year.
-Premiums vary based on transaction volume, revenue, staff numbers, and claims history.
+A small agency with three to five salespeople can expect a comprehensive package - including PI, public liability, cyber liability and statutory liability - to cost $3,500 to $9,000 per year.
+Larger agencies with higher transaction volumes and more staff may pay $9,000 to $22,000 per year.
+Premiums vary based on transaction volume, revenue, staff numbers and claims history.

 Does my franchise provide insurance?

-Many franchise networks arrange group insurance schemes for their members, which may include professional indemnity, public liability, and other covers.
-However, the terms, limits, and excesses vary between franchise groups.
-Check exactly what your franchise scheme provides and whether you need additional top-up cover for your specific agency.
+Many franchise networks arrange group insurance schemes for their members, which may include PI, public liability and other covers.
+However, the terms, limits and excesses vary between franchise groups.
+Verify exactly what your franchise scheme provides and whether you need additional top-up cover for your specific agency.

 Am I covered for errors made by my salespeople?

-Yes, your agency's professional indemnity insurance generally covers claims arising from errors made by your licensed salespeople while acting within the scope of their duties.
-As the supervising agent, you carry vicarious liability for the conduct of salespeople working under your licence.
-This is why adequate PI cover and proper training are essential.
+Your agency's PI insurance generally covers claims arising from errors made by salespeople acting within the scope of their duties.
+As the principal or supervising agent, you carry vicarious liability for the conduct of staff working under your licence.
+Adequate PI cover and proper training are therefore essential.

 Do I need cyber insurance for my real estate agency?

-Cyber liability insurance is worth considering for every real estate agency.
-Agencies hold sensitive client data - identification documents, financial information, property details - and facilitate large financial transactions.
-Email interception during settlement processes is a growing threat.
-The cost of a cyber incident can be devastating without insurance.
+Cyber liability cover is worth considering for every agency.
+Agencies hold sensitive client data - identification documents, financial information, property records - and facilitate large financial transactions.
+Email interception during settlement is a growing threat.
+The cost of managing a cyber incident without insurance can be devastating.

 What about property management insurance?

-If your agency provides property management services, you need to ensure your PI policy covers this activity.
-Property management carries its own liability risks - tenant disputes, maintenance failures, rent collection issues, and compliance with the Residential Tenancies Act.
+If your agency provides property management services, ensure your PI policy covers that activity.
+Property management carries its own liability risks - tenant disputes, maintenance failures, rent collection issues and compliance with state residential tenancy legislation.
 Some insurers offer specific property management endorsements.

-No. workers compensation covers personal injury costs for anyone injured in Australia.
-However, ACC does not cover professional negligence claims, misrepresentation claims, non-disclosure claims, cyber incidents, business interruption, regulatory fines, or legal defence costs.
+No. Workers compensation covers workplace injuries to your employees.
+It does not cover professional negligence claims, misrepresentation claims, non-disclosure claims, cyber incidents, business interruption, regulatory fines or legal defence costs.
 Business insurance covers the risks that workers compensation does not.

 What happens if I change agencies?

-When you move between agencies, your professional indemnity cover typically stays with the agency (not the individual salesperson).
-Your former agency's insurance should cover claims arising from transactions you completed while working there.
-When joining a new agency, confirm that their insurance covers you from your start date and check if any transition arrangements are needed.
+When you move between agencies, PI cover typically stays with the agency rather than the individual salesperson.
+Your former agency's insurance should cover claims arising from transactions you completed while employed there.
+When joining a new agency, confirm that their insurance covers you from your start date and check whether any transition arrangements are needed.

 Ready to Compare Business Insurance for Real Estate Agents?